hyperledger-archives/fabric/README.md

       peer        Run obc peer.
       status      Status of the obc peer.
       stop        Stops the obc peer.
-      chainlet    Compiles the specified chainlet.
+      chaincode    Compiles the specified chaincode.
       help        Help about any command

     Flags: